amalhsouna/team_task_manager_backend/README.md

 # Flask Project

-This is a Flask API project designed to run a basic Flask application.
+This is a Flask API project designed to run a Flask application.
 The objective of this project is to create APIs for managing teams and their tasks, and then to consume this API with Angular 18.

 ## Installation